YottaDB/YDBDoc/ProgGuide/isv.rst

 This example displays the current version identifier for GT.M.

-See the $ZYRELEASE intrinsic special variable to identify the YottaDB release.
+In order to ensure drop-in compatibility with GT.M for applications, YottaDB reports a $ZVERSION identical with GT.M.
+See the `$ZYRELEASE <#zyrelease-isv>`_ intrinsic special variable to identify the YottaDB release.

 .. _zyerror-isv: